 An insurance company may agree that you are hurt, and it is responsible for paying you a settlement.
 However, it may try to claim you are not as hurt as you say.
-By trying to minimize your injuries and effect they had on your life, the insurer is trying to place themselves in the position to pay you less.
+By trying to minimize your injuries and the effect they had on your life, the insurer is trying to place themselves in the position to pay you less.
 We are here to prove you are seriously injured and to prove the damages you have experienced.

 Claiming You are Partly Responsible

 One way insurers will fight to reduce the compensation they owe you is by claiming you contributed to the crash.
 They may claim you were also negligent.
 Under Ohio’s comparative negligence law, this would reduce your final compensation.
 Our Ohio insurance claims lawyers are highly experienced in battling contributory negligence claims.
-We will seek to prove you were not at fault, or to minimize your contribution.
+We will seek to prove you were not at fault or to minimize your contribution.

 Denying Your Claim

 There are many reasons why an insurer can deny a claim.
 When you seek compensation, the insurer will look for any fact that supports it denying your claim without violating the law.
 This means you may receive a letter stating your claim has been denied and then providing a reason.
 You should not treat this like the end of your case.
 Instead, if you are not working with an attorney yet, you should call Kisling, Nestico & Redick.
 We will look at your ability to appeal your claim or seek compensation through a lawsuit.